apitestbase/apitestbase.github.io/_docs/en/quick-start.md

 In the request edit view, under the Invocation tab, select Method `GET`, enter a URL like `http://localhost:8090/api/articles` (an API Test Base bundled API) and click the `Invoke` button.

 ![Ad Hoc HTTP Invocation](../../screenshots/basic-use/ad-hoc-http-invocation.png)

+Docker users: to use ATB docker container to call your API on the host machine, use `host.docker.internal` as hostname in the request URL.